Engaging Patients in Nutritional Therapy

-Improvement of dietary patterns and practices has the power to boost immunity, strengthen resilience, and enhance overall wellness, which is why nutrition-based interventions are fundamental components of many therapeutic strategies used to combat chronic illness and restore optimal health.
-These personalized treatments may include modifiable therapeutic food plans that address nutritional imbalances, and patient-practitioner collaboration is essential for successful implementation and sustainability of these plans.
-In the following video, IFM educator Kristi Hughes, ND, IFMCP, discusses how different IFM food plans may be used to address patient symptoms and restore balance.
+Nutrition-based interventions are fundamental components of many functional medicine strategies used to combat chronic illness and restore optimal health.
+These personalized treatments may include modifiable therapeutic food plans that address nutritional imbalances.
+Patient-practitioner collaboration is essential for successful implementation and sustainability of these plans.
+What strategies contribute to effective nutritional therapy?

-From tracking quantity and quality of food intake to engagement and motivation, patient participation and empowerment are important components of nutrition-based treatments.
-Studies have found that several factors, often in combination, may significantly enhance the effectiveness of nutritional interventions, including:
+From tracking quantity and quality of food intake to engagement and motivation, patient participation and empowerment are core components of nutrition-based treatments.1 Studies have found that several factors, often in combination, may significantly enhance the effectiveness of nutritional interventions, including:

-- Personalization of nutrition information and treatment feedback.1,2
+- Personalization of nutrition information and treatment feedback.1-3

-- Exposure to nutrition education or knowledge,3,4 most notably when education interventions are five months or longer, with three or less focused objectives.5
+- Exposing patients to nutrition education or knowledge,4,5 most notably when education interventions are five months or longer, with three or less focused objectives.6

-Collaborating with patients through motivational interviewing techniques or healthy conversation skills, which both include open-ended questions and achievable goals, may help to promote patient engagement and empowerment, ultimately improving the effectiveness of nutritional interventions.7,8 For example, a 2019 randomized controlled trial of 153 breast cancer survivors found that after a six-month intervention that included monthly nutrition and cooking workshops, motivational interviewing telephone calls, and individualized newsletters, adherence to the Mediterranean diet guidelines significantly increased in the intervention group.7
+Collaborating with patients through motivational interviewing techniques or healthy conversation skills, which both include open-ended questions and achievable goals, may help to promote patient engagement and empowerment, ultimately improving the effectiveness of nutritional interventions.8,9 For example, a 2019 randomized controlled trial of 153 breast cancer survivors found that after a six-month intervention that included monthly nutrition and cooking workshops, motivational-interviewing telephone calls, and individualized newsletters, adherence to the Mediterranean diet guidelines significantly increased in the intervention group.8

 For in-depth instruction on how to personalize IFM’s suite of therapeutic food plans in order to best meet the needs of clients and patients, explore IFM’s online course, Therapeutic Food Plans: A Component of Personalized Nutrition.